elviorodriguez/MultimerMapper/README.md

 ```

 ## Using manual_domains.tsv
-We highly recommend to use the semi-automatic domain detection algorithm inside MultimerMapper to get the best results, as the pipeline relies on proper definition of compact domains to prerform RMSD trajectories and capture conformational changes.
+We highly recommend to use the semi-automatic domain detection algorithm inside MultimerMapper to get the best results, as the pipeline relies on proper definition of compact domains to perform RMSD trajectories and capture conformational changes.
 However, if you know the exact start and end positions of the globular domains of your proteins, you can use a ```manuals_domains.tsv``` file to define them:
 ```sh
 # Only 2-mers
 python multimer_mapper.py --AF_2mers tests/EAF6_EPL1_PHD1/2-mers --manual_domains tests/EAF6_EPL1_PHD1/manual_domains.tsv --out_path tests/output_2mers tests/EAF6_EPL1_PHD1/HAT1-HAT3_proteins.fasta